 GV

 The GV can be defined as the measurement of fluctuations of BG over a given interval of variable time.
-Markers of GV like standard deviation, coefficient of variation, mean amplitude of glycaemic excursion, and one time-weighted index, the glycaemic lability index (GLI), are significantly associated with higher risk of infections and mortality in medical-surgical ICU patients, even though the mean BG failed to show any association.
+Markers of GV like standard deviation, coefficient of variation, mean amplitude of glycemic excursion, and one time-weighted index, the glycemic lability index (GLI), are significantly associated with higher risk of infections and mortality in medical-surgical ICU patients, even though the mean BG failed to show any association.
 Additionally, the patients in the upper quartile of GLI had the strongest association with infections [odds ratio (OR): 5.044, P = 0.004][41].
-Even after correcting for hypoglycaemia, GV has been reported to be an independent predictor of worse patient outcomes.
-In fact, GV has been shown to be a precursor of hypoglycaemia, as the risk of hypoglycaemia is 3.2 times higher in patients with increased GV[48].
+Even after correcting for hypoglycemia, GV has been reported to be an independent predictor of worse patient outcomes.
+In fact, GV has been shown to be a precursor of hypoglycemia, as the risk of hypoglycemia is 3.2 times higher in patients with increased GV[48].

 TITR

-TITR is the percentage of time where the BG stays in the pre-defined glycaemic range, calculated per patient per day and expressed as a percentage of time spent.
-Glucontrol was one of the earliest randomized control trials (RCT) to show that TITR above 50% was independently associated with improved survival rates in critically ill patients irrespective of whether tight (80–110 mg/dL) or liberal (140–180 mg/dL) glycaemic control was applied[49].
+TITR is the percentage of time where the BG stays in the pre-defined glycemic range, calculated per patient per day and expressed as a percentage of time spent.
+Glucontrol was one of the earliest randomized control trials (RCT) to show that TITR above 50% was independently associated with improved survival rates in critically ill patients irrespective of whether tight (80–110 mg/dL) or liberal (140–180 mg/dL) glycemic control was applied[49].

 In another study, when three thresholds of TITR of 30%, 50%, and 70% were compared in 784 medical surgical patients, it was reported that there was significantly reduced organ failure with TITR of 50%.
 Additionally, a TITR above 70% further resulted in significantly improved survival rates[42].
 Similarly, improved outcomes in terms of reduced sternal wound infection and LOS on invasive mechanical ventilation (IMV) and in ICU has been reported in cardiac surgery patients who could achieve TITR above 80%[22].
-The exact cut-offs remain to be defined as different studies have suggested TITR, from 50%-80%, to improve patient outcomes[22,42].
+The exact cut-offs remain to be defined as different studies have suggested TITR from 50%-80% to improve patient outcomes[22,42].

-Glycaemic gap
+Glycemic gap

-Glycaemic gap is calculated by subtracting HbA1C-derived average glucose = [(28.7 × HbA1c) - 46.7] from plasma glucose at admission.
-In a cohort of 200 patients with type 2 diabetes mellitus admitted in ICUs, the glycaemic gap was found to be a predictor of multi-organ dysfunction syndrome (MODS), acute respiratory distress syndrome, shock, upper gastrointestinal bleeding, and acute renal failure (ARF).
-A glycaemic gap of 25.89 mg/dL was predictive for the combined occurrence of mortality, MODS, and ARF[43].
-Similarly, in a retrospective analysis of patients with community-acquired pneumonia, an elevated glycaemic gap of 40 mg/dL had an OR of 3.84 for the incidence of a composite of adverse outcomes, which included length of IMV, and LOS in the ICU and hospital[50].
+Glycemic gap is calculated by subtracting HbA1C-derived average glucose = [(28.7 × HbA1c) - 46.7] from plasma glucose at admission.
+In a cohort of 200 patients with type 2 diabetes mellitus admitted to ICUs, the glycemic gap was found to be a predictor of multi-organ dysfunction syndrome (MODS), acute respiratory distress syndrome, shock, upper gastrointestinal bleeding, and acute renal failure (ARF).
+A glycemic gap of 25.89 mg/dL was predictive for the combined occurrence of mortality, MODS, and ARF[43].
+Similarly, in a retrospective analysis of patients with community-acquired pneumonia, an elevated glycemic gap of 40 mg/dL had an OR of 3.84 for the incidence of a composite of adverse outcomes, which included length of IMV, and LOS in the ICU and hospital[50].

-Glycaemic lability
+Glycemic lability

-A glycaemic lability (GL) is a measure of GV which records the change in glucose level over weeks calculated from all recorded glucose values.
+A glycemic lability (GL) is a measure of GV which records the change in glucose level over weeks calculated from all recorded glucose values.
 In a multicentric study, where GL and time-weighted average BG were calculated and analyzed, compared to patients with GLI below median 40 (mmol/L2/h/week), patients with GLI above this median had a significantly longer ICU stay and a higher ICU and hospital mortality.
 There was no significant association between GLI and mortality when comparing patients with and without diabetes and baseline HbA1c values.
-It was found that high GV, as determined by the GLI, was associated with increased hospital mortality independent of average BG, age, diabetes status, HbA1c, hypoglycaemia, and illness severity[44].
+It was found that high GV, as determined by the GLI, was associated with increased hospital mortality independent of average BG, age, diabetes status, HbA1c, hypoglycemia, and illness severity[44].

-Stress hyperglycaemia ratio
+Stress hyperglycemia ratio